 - 1 teaspoon onion powder

-- Spray 9×13 baking dish with cooking spray and add manicotti shells.
+Spray 9x13 baking dish with cooking spray and add manicotti shells.
 Combine Rotel and enchilada sauce.
 Pour over manicotti and cover with aluminum foil.

-This one even got rave reviews when I served it to guests!
-It’ll definitely be back on our table soon.
-If you like this recipe you might also enjoy Carry Along Casserole, Mexican Macaroni and Cheese, or Popeye’s Surprise: Pasta, Sausage, and Spinach Dinner.
-All of these dishes are easy and delicious.
+This recipe always gets rave reviews when I serve it to guests and it’s become our standard Christmas Eve dinner.
+If you like this recipe you might also enjoy Carry Along Casserole, Mexican Macaroni and Cheese, or All of these dishes are easy and delicious.
 Better yet, none will bust your grocery budget either.